-Well anyway - his work, entitled ‘Work Number 227 - The Lights Going On and Off’ (oh, there you go, it is on and off as opposed to off and on), was purchased by Tate Members, the Art Fund and a named individual who must have money to burn.
-The details are laid out below the video.
+Well anyway – his work, entitled ‘Work Number 227 – The Lights Going On and Off’ (oh, there you go, it is on and off as opposed to off and on), was purchased by Tate Members, the Art Fund and a named individual who must have money to burn.
+The details are laid out on the Tate website.
 You can get to that page on the Tate website by clicking here.

 It left me wondering if the MOMA had to buy their own version of the work or if they borrowed the one that the Tate Members clubbed together to buy in London.

 Either way, what did the MOMA either buy or borrow?
 Yes, I know, it blows my mind too, trying to figure it out.

 If I were to ‘buy’ this for my home, I would be saying, my room, my lights, my electricty – what am I paying you for?
 Oh I see – the idea.

 Is it possible the group of Tate members who bought this work asked the question, ‘what is art?’ before they parted with their cash.

 Or more to the point, what is this art?
 Why do I ask?
 Well, you might notice in the Tate listing above, where there would normally be a picture of the art, it says, ‘sorry, no picture is available for this object’.